 - 3 tbsp béchamel sauce

-- First make the crepes.
-Add all the dry ingredients to a large bowl and the wet ingredients to another large measuring cup or bowl.
+- Add all the dry ingredients to a large bowl and the wet ingredients to another large measuring cup or bowl.
 Beat the eggs into the liquid ingredients.
 Slowly add the wet ingredients to the dry while whisking.
 Whisk until they are fully combined and there are no lumps.
 You can also use a blender for this, which works great!

 - Heat a crepe pan, or a medium sized round skillet on medium heat.
 When the pan is hot, spray it with a little cooking oil and pour in ½ cup of crepe batter.
 Swirl the batter around to cover the whole bottom of the pan.
 Let it sit until the edges start to look cooked.
 Slide a spatula around the edge of the crepe and if it comes up easily, slide the spatula or flipper under and flip the crepe over.
 Cook for another 30 seconds to a min, take the crepe out and place on a plate.
 Repeat this process for the rest of the crepes.